Tribler/gumby/docs/hello_world.rst

     # The designated experiment synchronization peer
     sync_host = 127.0.0.1
     sync_port = __unique_port__

-    # How long we should wait for experiment nodes to connect
-    sync_experiment_start_delay = 1

     # The command which will handle post processing
     post_process_cmd = 'graph_process_guard_data.sh'